Skip to content

 It is said that the Baltimore oriole got its name because of the similarity between the male’s colors and the coat-of-arms of Lord Baltimore, who lived in the 17th century.

-This suggests that the bird’s vibrant and distinct colors reminded people of the coat of arms.
-The male Baltimore oriole is particularly known for its striking appearance.
+This suggests the bird’s and distinct colors reminded people of the coat of arms.
+The male Baltimore oriole is mainly known for its striking appearance.
 It has bright orange plumage on its underparts, while its head, back, and wings are black.

-The combination of these contrasting colors makes the male Baltimore oriole stand out in its habitat.
+These contrasting colors make the male Baltimore oriole stand out in its habitat.

 On the other hand, the female Baltimore oriole has a more subdued appearance.
 Its plumage is primarily yellowish-brown, which helps it blend in better with its surroundings.